Epistemic vs. Counterfactual Fairness in Allocation of Resources: Introduction

 \subsection{Our Contributions}

-We develop a framework to implicitly measure perceptions of fairness in allocations of indivisible goods through an empirical study.
-Each participant is presented with a series of survey questions in which they take on the perspective of an agent in a fair division instance with an initial allocation.
-The allocation satisfies one of three envy-freeness relaxation properties per the treatment assigned to the participant: \sEF{1}, \EF{1}, or \HEF{k} (defined in Section \ref{sec:model_defs}).
-In each survey question, they may either keep their given bundle or \emph{swap} it with another agent's bundle, indicating their perceived envy (but not the degree of envy).
-Participants’ responses are aggregated into a single \emph{swap rate}, the percentage of survey questions where a swap was chosen, as an implicit measurement of perceived fairness under the treatment.
+We study the perceived fairness of two variants of counterfactual envy-freeness (namely, \EF{1} and \emph{strong envy-freeness up to one good} (\sEF{1}) \citep{conitzer19:group}) compared to the epistemic notion of \HEF{} through a series of experiments with human subjects.
+We conduct a study with 120 participants recruited through Amazon's Mechanical Turk platform.
+At a high level, our work is aligned with a large body of work in \textit{distributive justice} concerning fair outcomes (in contrast to \textit{procedural justice}, which concerns fair processes for determining outcomes).\footnote{We refer the reader to literature in social justice theory, e.g., \citet{adams1963towards} and \citet{rawls2004theory}.
+See \citet{tyler2002procedural}, \citet{rawls2004theory}, and \citet{Lee19:Justice} on procedural justice.}

-We compare the treatments using the following metrics: \begin{enumerate*}[label=(\roman*)] \item perceived envy (measured by swap/no-swap decisions), \item the impact of variables such as instance size and balance of allocations (defined in Section \ref{sec:data_set}), and \item cognitive effort (measured through response time and self-reports of question difficulty). \end{enumerate*} Further, we compare swap rates among survey questions in which it is or is not \emph{optimal} for participants to swap when considering the values of hidden goods.
+\paragraph{\textbf{Framework and Fairness Measure.}} We develop a novel empirical framework and a new approach for \textit{implicit} measurement of perceived fairness.
+Each participant is presented with a series of scenarios in which they take on the \textit{perspective} of an agent in a resource allocation instance with an initial allocation that satisfies one of three fairness properties: \sEF{1}, \EF{1}, or \HEF{k} (defined in Section \ref{sec:model_defs}).
+Participants may either keep their given bundle or \emph{swap} it with the bundle of an agent of their choice.
+Our approach measures perceptions of fairness by evaluating whether an agent is envious of another's bundle.
+If an agent is envious, then it is likely the agent would be willing to swap her bundle should she get the opportunity to do so.
+This indicates the individual's perceived envy (but not the degree of envy).
+Participants’ responses are aggregated into a single \emph{swap rate}, the percentage of scenarios where a swap was chosen, measuring aggregate perceived fairness under each treatment.